redhat-cip/software-factory/docs/managesf.rst

 Managing Software factory
 =========================

-This page describes about the ways to manage Software Factory
+This page describes the ways to manage Software Factory

 .. _managesf_create_project: